usdaud/algotradinglib.github.io/en/pedia/r/return_on_equity_(roe).md

 2. **Short-Term vs Long-Term**: ROE is a longer-term efficiency measure and might not be as effective for short-term [algorithmic trading](../a/algorithmic_trading.md) decisions focused on rapid micro-fluctuations in stock prices.

 3. **One of Many Metrics**: While important, ROE should not be the sole determinant in any trading algorithm.
-It should be considered in conjunction with other [financial ratios](../f/financial_ratios.md) like Return on Assets (ROA), Debt to Equity ratio, and Earnings per Share (EPS), among others.
+It should be considered in conjunction with other [financial ratios](../f/financial_ratios.md) like [Return on Assets](../r/return_on_assets_(roa).md) (ROA), Debt to Equity ratio, and Earnings per Share (EPS), among others.

 ## Tools and Software

-Several software platforms and tools provide capabilities to compute, analyze, and integrate ROE into [algorithmic trading](../a/algorithmic_trading.md) strategies.
+Several [software platforms](../s/software_platforms_for_trading.md) and tools provide capabilities to compute, analyze, and integrate ROE into [algorithmic trading](../a/algorithmic_trading.md) strategies.
 Some notable examples include:

 - **[Bloomberg](../b/bloomberg.md) Terminal**: A comprehensive financial tool that provides extensive data on financial metrics, including ROE, and allows for the creation of customized algorithms.
 - **Thomson [Reuters](../r/reuters.md) Eikon**: Similar to [Bloomberg](../b/bloomberg.md), Eikon provides detailed financial metrics and [quantitative analysis](../q/quantitative_analysis.md) tools suitable for [algorithmic trading](../a/algorithmic_trading.md).